entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install-by-operator.md

   - Select the EntandoApp version: `7.0`
   - Set the `Ingress Host Name` as in Scenario 1 above.
 It should match the CN used to generate the certificate in step 1.
   - Keep the default `DBMS` value as `postgresql`
 12. Click `Create`.
-The `Entando Operator` will now proceed to deploy the appropriate resources.
+The Entando Operator now proceeds to deploy the appropriate resources.

 Once the deployment is complete, you can confirm that all routes use HTTPS with the self-signed certificate.
-You will still see security warnings in the browser.
+You may still see security warnings in the browser.

 See the [Next Steps](#next-steps) below to continue your work with Entando.